camunda/camunda-docs-static/get-started/content/dmn11/model.md

 The default hit policy is "UNIQUE" which is displayed as "U" in the table.
 If your rules are disjunct so only one rule can match then you don't need to change the hit policy.
 {{< /note >}}

-# Save the DMN Table
+# Save the Decision Table

 When you are done, save your changes by clicking *File > Save File As..*.
-In the dialogue that pops up, navigate to the dish application project directory (by default this is in your Eclipse workspace path).
+In the dialogue that pops up, navigate to the application project directory (by default this is in your Eclipse workspace path).
 In the project directory, place the model in the `src/main/resources` folder.

 {{< img src="../img/modeler-save-dmn-table.png" >}}